-Corporate fine for Health and Safety fatality reduced by Court of Appeal
+Corporate fine for Health & Safety fatality reduced by Court of Appeal

-In a recent Health and Safety case heard by the Court of Appeal, Criminal Division, the Court accepted submissions that the Judge had wrongly characterised the culpability of ATE Truck and Trailer Sales Ltd as ‘high’, and reduced it to ‘low’.
+In a recent Health & Safety case heard by the Court of Appeal, Criminal Division, the Court accepted submissions that the Judge had wrongly characterised the culpability of ATE Truck & Trailer Sales Ltd as ‘high’, and reduced it to ‘low’.

 The Court of Appeal also reduced a finding of High Likelihood of harm to Medium leading to a reduction in fine from £475,000 to £200,000.